Skip to main content

 • Weight loss

-In around one third of children, the first presenting sign of T1D is diabetic ketoacidosis (ADA, 2020a) (see also “Diabetic Ketoacidosis” later in this course).
+In around one third of children, the first presenting sign of T1D is diabetic ketoacidosis (see also “Diabetic Ketoacidosis” later in this course) (El-Mohandes, 2023).

-Approximately 40% of children with T2D have no obvious symptoms, and the condition is often diagnosed during routine physical examinations.
+Approximately 40% of children with type 2 diabetes (T2D) have no obvious symptoms, and the condition is often diagnosed during routine physical examinations.
 The ADA recommends screening for prediabetes and T2D in children and adolescents who:

 • Have a first- or second-degree relative with T2D